ychen-207523/BingeSuggest/CONTRIBUTING.md

 * Create a new branch to develop the project
 * Write code to contribute and commit to create a pull request and merge it with the repository after it passes the CI build check

+## Code Style Guide

+* Python language(Version 3.7) has been used to build this project repository
+* Make sure to add the functionalities in the form of modules
+* Variable Names should be self-explanatory
+* Comment the code so that a new contributor can understand the functionality of the modules easily
+* PEP8 is used as linter